 - Mount Washington - Offering a variety of trails for all abilities, explore this stunning landscape and get off the beaten path and enjoy the flora and fauna of rural Maine.

 - Mount Washington Observatory -Visit the mountain top observatory to experience the elements and get a taste of what it's like to live and work at 6,288 feet.
-Note this is only accessible by organised hiking trips in the winter months.
+Note this is only accessible by organized hiking trips in the winter months.

 - The White Mountain National Forest - Explore this rugged forest in Maine which offers 750,000 acres of breathtaking scenery, crystal-clear mountain lakes and streams, an abundance of wildlife and a variety of recreation activities all year round.